s4dhulabs/vimana-framework/README.md

 And the same image will be displayed.

-Of course, the framework can also be executed in the traditional way. directly by code:
+Of course, the framework can also be executed in the traditional way. directly by code (most stable way so far):
 ```
 sudo git clone https://github.com/s4dhul4bs/vimana-framework.git
 python3 vimana.py